 This test focuses on testing your knowledge of scientific, physiological and pharmacological principles upon which clinical practice is based, and to test the principles of evidence-based practice.

-Like the FOP exam, the test questions will be a combination of best of five and extended matching questions.
+Like the FOP exam, the test questions will be a combination of single best answer and extended matching questions – 70 SBA & 10 EMA

 The focus on this exam is not on general knowledge but on the specifics of anatomy, physiology, pathophysiology and immunology underpinning everyday medicine and side effects and actions of drugs.
 This exam is considered to be one of the harder exams making up the MRCPCH as it involves complex problem solving questions requiring in-depth and often esoteric knowledge.
 Our tip is to make sure you revise specifics including receptors and pathways which do not come up in clinical exams, in addition to statistical data and interpretation of data.